Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-Current open-source 3D modeling efforts have been led by tools such as GemPy \cite{delaVargaOpenSourceModeling2019}, Noddy \cite{jessellNODDY1981, jessellIntoNoddyverse2022}, and LoopStructural \cite{grose2021LoopStructural10Timeaware}, producing 3D geological volumes using a set of informed and constrained parameters to model limited underlying geological processes over time.
+Current open-source 3D modeling efforts have been led by tools such as GemPy \cite{delaVargaOpenSourceModeling2019}, Noddy (originally introduced{introduced initially} in \cite{jessellNODDY1981} and more recently applied to large-scale synthetic dataset generation in \cite{jessellIntoNoddyverse2022}), and LoopStructural \cite{grose2021LoopStructural10Timeaware}, producing 3D geological volumes using a set of informed and constrained parameters to model limited underlying geological processes over time.
 While these tools are invaluable in their respective scopes of use, they do not natively support large-scale randomization.
-For example, Jessell et al. \cite{jessellIntoNoddyverse2022} have suggested that more parameters, more events, linked events, and more models would improve their existing efforts.
-We thus adopt a computational method suggested in Visible Geology \cite{cockett2016visible}, where geological processes are represented as mathematical transformations of a 3D mesh.
+For example, \citeA{jessellIntoNoddyverse2022} have suggested that incorporating more parameters, more events, linked events, and more models would improve{enhance} their existing efforts.
+We thus adopt a computational method suggested by \citeA{cockett2016visible}, where geological processes are represented as mathematical transformations of a 3D mesh.
 By combining multiple transformations, one can generate a wide range of realistic geological models.
 In fact, such models are used to train geologists \cite{cockett2016visible}, suggesting their suitability as a synthetic dataset for training machine-learning models.
 Additionally, randomizing and reordering these processes enables the generation of a virtually limitless number of 3D volumes depicting complex and varied geology.
 We implement this randomized workflow in the open‑source Python package \emph{StructuralGeo}.